 What is NAPLAN?

-NAPLAN is a national assessment that tests students' ability in three areas of literacy—reading, writing and language conventions (spelling, grammar and punctuation)—and in numeracy.
+NAPLAN is a national assessment that tests students' ability in three domains of literacy—reading, writing and language conventions (spelling, grammar and punctuation)—and in numeracy.
 Schools in all states and territories have administered NAPLAN in May every year since 2008.

 Why do Australian schools participate in NAPLAN?